What is TARVT?

 Lori VanValkenburg, RVT

 Lori is a 2006 graduate of Tomball College originally hailing from Michigan.
 She made her move to Texas in 1998 settling in Houston.
 At that time she was employed as a surgical assistant in human medicine, but made the move to veterinary medicine in 2004 when she enrolled at Tomball College.
 As a veterinary technology student at Tomball College, she held the position of VTSO president and briefly assisted as a student worker and as a supplemental instructor (SI) for the A & P of Domestic Animals course.
 She completed her externship at MD Anderson Cancer Center in the Large Animal Surgery department.
-Upon graduation, she took and passed her VTNE and Texas state board exam becoming an RVT in 2006.
+Upon graduation, she passed her VTNE and Texas state board exam becoming an RVT in 2006.
 She later furthered her education and obtained her BAS in Veterinary Technology from St. Petersburg College online program.
-She has worked in many areas of veterinary medicine including; small animal general practice, relief technician work, training supervisor, and currently is a full-time RVT faculty instructor at Vet Tech Institute of Houston.
-Since becoming an instructor at VTI Houston, she has taken on becoming a VTNE item writer for the AVTE.
-Additionally, she has authored an instructor’s handbook in February 2012: An Instructor’s Guide to Writing Better Test Questions.
-Currently, Lori is enrolled as a graduate student at University of Phoenix, working toward earning a Masters degree in Education.
+She has worked in many areas of veterinary medicine including; small animal general practice, relief technician work, training supervisor, and RVT faculty instructor at Vet Tech Institute of Houston for four years.
+Additionally she is a VTNE item writer for the AAVSB and Director at Large for the Executive Board of the AVTE.
+She has authored an instructor’s handbook in February 2012: An Instructor’s Guide to Writing Better Test Questions.
+Lori is enrolled as a graduate student at University of Phoenix, and is nearly finished working toward earning a Masters degree in Education.
+Currently she is the Program Director for the Veterinary Assistant and Veterinary Technology Program at Pima Medical Institute in Houston.

 Outside of the veterinary world, Lori has a handsome young son named Nathan with whom she loves to spend time.
 They share their home with a Bengal named Beau, a Toyger named Meeah, and a Siberian cat named Simba.